 - Mix cornstarch 3 to 1 with water to form a paste.
 Use as a substitute for a soft scrub type product.
 This can be used to clean stove tops, hoods, etc.

 - Remove grease spots from wallpaper by applying a thick paste of corn starch and water.
-Allow to dry then brush away.
+Allow it to dry then brush away.

 - After polishing your wood furniture, add a small amount of cornstarch and buff.
 This will make a great shine.